Alcatel-Lucent Book Launch Assets

 With the book art and Alcatel-Lucent brand as our guide, we designed and animated an Interactive Infographic.
 The project was on a very fast timeline requiring all of the assets to be completed in a two-week timeframe.
 Our experience with new web-based tools and “can do” attitude saved the day.
 We pulled together a lean team to keep the communications fluid and production agile.

 “You couldn’t have asked for a better [client] team to work with.
 They were open to hearing our suggestions based on our expertise, they made quick decisions — and when they didn’t have an answer, they provided the direction we needed within hours, helping make this project a success.”

 Rob, Lead Designer

-During the live book launch, guests and the press were given a copy of the book along with a condensed version of the infographic as a handout.
-Reluctant to give up too much content from the interactive version, we designed the piece to be printed in full color on both sides and did a trifold so the audience could use it as a reference and place it in the book.
+During the live book launch, the guests and press were given a copy of the book, along with a condensed version of the infographic as a handout.
+Reluctant to give up too much content from the interactive version, we designed the piece as a trifold so the audience could use it as a reference and place it in the book to mark pages.